simplic/documentation/support/BI/Configuration/custom_context_menu_resolver.md

 DependencyInjection.register_instance(IBusinessIntelligenceContextMenuResolver, "BISampleContextMenu", SampleContextMenuService())
 ```

 The context menu can be registered this way in the configuration file.
-The `service` name must be the same as in te `register_instance` code line.
+The `service` name must be the same as in the `register_instance` code line.

 ```json
 {